ibm-cloud-docs/key-protect/settings-allowed-ip.md

           <varname>ip_address_list</varname>
         </td>
         <td>
-          <strong>Required.</strong> A list of IP subnets that are allowed to
+          <strong>Required.</strong> A list of IPv4 or IPv6 subnets that are
-          send traffic to your {{site.data.keyword.keymanagementserviceshort}}
+          allowed to send traffic to your
-          instance.
-There must be at least one value entered.
+          {{site.data.keyword.keymanagementserviceshort}} instance.
+There must
+          be at least one value entered.
 Each subnet must be specified with CIDR notation.
 Currently, only IPv4 notation is accepted.
-Acceptable list format is
+Acceptable list format is <code>["X.X.X.X/N", "X.X.X.X.X.X.X.X/N"]</code>.
+The
-          <code>["X.X.X.X/N", "X.X.X.X/N"]</code>.
-The maximum amount of subnets
-          that can added to an allowed IP policy is 1,000.
+          maximum amount of subnets that can added to an allowed IP policy is 1,000.
 This attribute should not be provided when disabling a policy.
         </td>
       </tr>